Merchant Cash Advance (MCA): Everything You Need To Know

 *Note: Only domestic projects carried out by construction enterprises are supported under this scheme, so project loans may not be applicable to most e-commerce companies.

-Last but not last, the mergers & acquisitions loan supports enterprises in their business expansion through acquisition of another company.
+Last but not last, the mergers & acquisitions loan supports enterprises in their e-commerce business expansion through acquisition of another company.
 The acquired enterprise can be a local or foreign one.

 Under this scheme, the risk share is 50%, except for young enterprises or enterprises operating in a challenged market, which may receive a risk share of 70%.
 The applicant must repay 100% of the loan amount.